 Beacon Audiology is the first and only clinic in Ireland to offer the gold standard of APD assessments and treatment protocols as prescribed by the International APD Pathways, American Academy of Audiology (A.A.A) and British Academy of Audiology (B.A.A) guidelines and the APD Ireland Research Group (NUI Galway).

 Beacon Audiology provides a comprehensive Auditory Processing Disorder assessment.
-This is performed by a dually qualified Speech-language therapist/Audiologist professionally trained in APD.
-As APD is an auditory deficit, the Audiologist is the only professional who can diagnose APD.
+Auditory Processing Disorder (APD) is an auditory deficit and therefore only appropriately trained Audiologists are the only professionals who can diagnose APD.

 APD is diagnosed in the absence of hearing loss and intellectual disability.
 Auditory processing (AP) is described as "what we do with what we hear".
 Sometimes what a person hears and what the brain interprets might not be the same.
 This is called an Auditory Processing Disorder (APD).